What is Malaria?

 If you travel to an area at risk of malaria, you need to protect yourself before you travel, while you are travelling, and when you return home.

 Make sure you are aware of the possible side effects of the prescribed anti-malaria medication, and that you know how to take the medication correctly.
 It is best to take the medication with food and plenty of water to reduce stomach upset.
+Taking anti-malarial mediation doesn’t guarantee that you will not get malaria but will reduce your chances of getting seriously ill and dying from malaria.

 It is important that you take your anti-malaria medication for the entire time you are travelling.
 If you have side effects from the medication, do not stop taking it without getting advice from a health care professional.

-You can reduce your chance of malaria infection by 90 per cent or more by doing the following:
+Preventing mosquito bites can reduce your chance of malaria infection by 90 per cent or more by doing the following:

 - Burn pyrethroid mosquito/insect coils in the evening in well-ventilated areas.